Sacroiliac Joint Pain (SIJ)

 - Walking and movement pattern correction

-3. Posture, Lifting & Movement Coaching
+3. Posture, Lifting and Movement Coaching

 - Improved sitting posture